When to start training your retriever to hunt

 - Walk your dog in the rain and snow.

-- Attend family gatherings where they will your dog will be exposed to new people, young and old.
+- Attend family gatherings where your dog will be exposed to new people, young and old.

-- Walk your dog in your town or city, on trails where he/she will encounter people and dogs.
+- Walk your dog in your town or city, on trails where he/she will encounter people and dogs, and enforce obedience despite the distractions.

 - Walk your dog in the country or on a dirt path, through a weedy field, anywhere there will be many new scents.